bitcoin/bitcoin/src/cryptopp/Readme.txt

       + DEFLATE (RFC 1951) compression/decompression with gzip (RFC 1952) and
         zlib (RFC 1950) format support
       + hex, base-32, and base-64 coding/decoding
-      + 32-bit CRC and Adler32 checksum
+      + 32-bit CRC, CRC-C and Adler32 checksum
-  * class wrappers for these operating system features (optional):
+  * class wrappers for these platform and operating system features (optional):
       + high resolution timers on Windows, Unix, and Mac OS
       + Berkeley and Windows style sockets
       + Windows named pipes
       + /dev/random, /dev/urandom, /dev/srandom
       + Microsoft's CryptGenRandom on Windows
+      + VIA Padlock, Amd64 RDRAND and RDSEED
   * A high level interface for most of the above, using a filter/pipeline metaphor
   * benchmarks and validation testing
-  * x86, x86-64 (x64), MMX, and SSE2 assembly code for the most commonly used
+  * x86, x86_64, MMX, SSE2, SSE4 assembly code for the most commonly used
-    algorithms, with run-time CPU feature detection and code selection
+    algorithms, with run-time CPU feature detection and code selection.
+    Limited ARM NEON and ARMv8 ASIMD, CRC and Crypto extension support
   * some versions are available in FIPS 140-2 validated form

 You are welcome to use it for any purpose without paying me, but see